IasmimCristina/IasmimCristina/README.md

 ## 🛠 Skills ⭐

-- Front End Development. 👥
+- Experience in Front End Development with React and NextJs. 👥
-- Application of agile methodology. 💨
+- Experience in applying agile methodologies. 💨
-- Use of technologies: JS/TypeScript, Sass, Html/CSS, and ReactJs. 🖥️
+- Skilled in using technologies like JS/TypeScript, Sass, HTML/CSS, and ReactJs. 🖥️
-- Canva. 🖌️
+- Proficient in Canva for graphic designing. 🖌️

 ![banners-technologies](https://github.com/IasmimCristina/IasmimCristina/assets/100351576/0e75bd50-ea3d-4028-95fe-5ce252f3e1c6)